 The impact of the Court of Justice's case law on (national) social rights is contentious.
 It is argued that the Court gives precedence to the economic rights of the Treaties, which leads to an erosion of national welfare regimes.
 The European Pillar of Social Rights (EPSR) as a 'soft law' instrument is said to do little about this imbalance.
 This paper argues for a cautious but more positive reading of the potential legal normativity the instrument can produce.
 It shows how the Commission drafted the EPSR considering its later use by the Court, establishing it with a view to the case law regarding two previous, (initially) non-binding fundamental (social) rights catalogues: the Community Charter of the Fundamental Social Rights of Workers and the Charter of Fundamental Rights.
 This case law delivers several potential avenues through which the EPSR could potentially enfold legal effects.
-Methodologically, the paper is based on an empirical analysis of the Court of Justice.
+Methodologically, the paper is based on an empirical analysis of the EPSR's adoption process based on 14 interviews and a comprehensive case law analysis of relevant cases of the Court of Justice.
 The findings are used to build a bridge between the legal status of the EPSR, previous fundamental (social) rights catalogues and the legal effects of social rights within the case law.
 These findings cater to three different strands of scholarship: the discussions on the relevance of social rights in the Court's case law, the role of the Court within the EU decision-making process and a better understanding of soft-law making at EU level.
 Inequality between economic entities in the internal market Olivier Dussauge Université Saint-Louis Bruxelles, Belgium.

 There is a de facto inequality between economic entities operating within the internal market.
-We can differentiate the latter according to their original characteristics: either they are egalitarian (democratic mode of governance according to the rule of one person one vote), solidary (equitable sharing of the revenues of economic activity) and ecological (integration of environmental considerations in the orientation of economic activity), or they are authoritarian (hierarchical mode of governance and distribution of management powers according to the capital held), unequal (inequitable sharing of the revenues of economic activity) and ecocidal (externalization of environmental considerations of economic activity) and ecocidal (externalization of environmental considerations in the orientation of economic activity) and ecocidal (externalization of environmental considerations in the orientation of economic activity).
-This is a broad brushstroke distinction, the reality is more nuanced.
+We can differentiate the latter according to their original characteristics: either they are egalitarian (democratic mode of governance according to the rule of one person one vote), solidary (equitable sharing of the revenues of economic activity) and ecological (integration of environmental considerations in the orientation of economic activity), or they are authoritarian (hierarchical mode of governance and distribution of management powers according to the capital held), unequal (inequitable sharing of the revenues of economic activity) and ecoidal (externalization of environmental considerations in the orientation, the reality is more nuanced.
 The effectiveness of the second category of entities in economic competition as it is organised today is proven.
 Indeed, the economic system naturally selects the entities that make the best monetary profit and eliminates those that are not as profitable.
 However, the egalitarian, solidarity-based and ecological characteristics of the first category of entities negatively affect their ability to make profits.
 Sometimes, they are not even motivated by the search for financial gain.
 Is EU law, as interpreted by the CJEU and produced by its legislator, capable of taking this inequality into account and of remedying it with a view to a fairer competitive structure and equal access to the internal market?